Harry Price: Rosalie

 Price claimed to have attended a private séance on 15 December 1937 in which a small six-year-old girl called Rosalie appeared.
 Price wrote he controlled the room by placing starch powder over the floor, locking the door and taping the windows before the séance.
 However, the identity of the sitters, or the locality where the séance was held was not revealed due to the alleged request of the mother of the child.
 During the séance Price claimed a small girl emerged, she spoke and he took her pulse.
-Price was suspicious that the supposed spirit of the child was no different than a human being but after the séance had finished the starch powder was undisturbed and none of the seals had been removed on the window.
+Price was suspicious that the supposed spirit of the child was no different to a human being but after the séance had finished the starch powder was undisturbed and none of the seals had been removed on the window.
 Price was convinced no one had entered the room via door or window during the séance.
 Price's Fifty Years of Psychical Research (1939) describes his experiences at the sitting and includes a diagram of the séance room.

 Eric Dingwall and Trevor Hall wrote the Rosalie séance was fictitious and Price had lied about the whole affair but had based some of the details on the description of the house from a sitting he attended at a much earlier time in Brockley, South London where he used to live.
 K. M. Goldney who had criticised Price over his investigation into Borley Rectory wrote after the morning of the Rosalie sitting she found Price "shaken to the core by his experience."
 Goldney believed Price had told the truth about the séance and informed the Two Worlds spiritualist weekly newspaper that she believed the Rosalie sitting to be genuine.

 In 1985, Peter Underwood published a photograph of part of an anonymous letter that was sent to the SPR member David Cohen in the 1960s which claimed to be from a séance sitter who attended the séance.
 The letter confessed to having impersonated the Rosalie child in the sitting by the request of the father who had owed the mother of the child money.
 In 2017, Paul Adams published details of the location of the Rosalie seance and identities of the family involved.